 Between the evening of June 15, 1977—the infamous Midnight Massacre, when Tom Seaver and Dave Kingman were dealt from the New York Mets to Cincinnati and San Diego, respectively—and June 15, 1983, the date New York acquired Keith Hernandez in a trade with the St. Louis Cardinals, the Amazin’s compiled a won-lost record of 339-520 (.395)—a mark that placed them securely in sixth, and last, place in what was then the National League East.
 During that dismal era, the Mets avoided the cellar only in 1980—finishing fifth, three games in front of the Cubs—and both halves of the strike-shortened 1981 campaign, a “split” season which found them nestled in fifth and fourth place respectively.
 In 1979, possibly the low point of the franchise, manager Joe Torre’s hapless squad lost 99 games, avoiding the ignominy of 100 defeats only by winning their final six on the road; “A hell of a trip,” the Mets skipper only half-joked about that closing streak.

-By then, home attendance at dipped to 788,905, nearly two million fewer than the almost 2.7 million that flocked to watch the in 1970, on the heels of their 1969 “miracle” World Championship.
-Only once in 1979 did the Amazin’s draw a home crowd of over 28,000.
+By then, attendance at home had dipped to 788,905, nearly 2 million fewer than the almost-2.7 million that flocked to watch the club in 1970, following the 1969 “miracle” World Championship.
+Only once in 1979 did the Amazin’s draw a single-game home crowd of over 28,000.
 Many evenings the upper deck at Shea Stadium was closed off.
 New York’s American League club, the Reggie Jackson-era “Bronx Zoo” Yankees once again dominated the town’s baseball landscape.
 Over in Flushing, a smattering of diehards sat in a rapidly decaying ballpark watching a colorless crew that didn’t hit, pitch, or field particularly well; a team that often just seemed to go through the motions.
 Ed Kranepool, a Met since 1962, succinctly noted, “We used to have a romance with our fans, but it seems to have died out.”